Thursday, January 16, 2025

 which I hum

-under my breath
+under my atheist breath

 re-press their crescents